See the process.

 You do not need perfect systems.
 You do need access to the current reality.

-The work is only useful if it reflects how enquiries actually move through your business.
+The work is only useful if it reflects how revenue actually moves through your business.

 Website forms or enquiry paths